 You may think they have to be cooked low and slow for HOURS when you think of tender, juicy carnitas.
 But did you know the Instant Pot achieves the same result in less than half the time!?

 Juicy, crispy pork carnitas you can cook from start to finish on a weeknight.

 What cut of pork is best for carnitas?

 The best meat to use for carnitas is pork shoulder (it's often called pork butt).
 Youo can find it in the meat section at the grocery store, either in the pre-packaged section or over the meat counter.

-This recipe calls for about 3 lbs of pork shoulder, but you can cut it and freeze the pork to make carnitas another day If you can only find a larger cut.
+This recipe calls for about 3 lbs of pork shoulder, but you can cut it and freeze the pork to make carnitas another day or try these tacos al pastor too if you can only find a larger cut.

 If you've ever made pulled pork, it's usually made with the same cut of pork!
 The main differences are the spices/juices they're cooked with and carnitas are broiled at the end for a crispy finish.

 Are carnitas healthy?
 While we're on the topic of ingredients, let's talk about just how healthy these crispy carnitas are!
 They're whole30, gluten free, dairy dairy free, sugar free and and a great source of protein.

 - First, start by searing the pork using the saute mode to get a crispy outside (color=flavor when it comes to cooking!).

 - Next, add the rest of the ingredients then close the lid and set the vent to the sealing position.